Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-TWO/README.md

   ![Project1-diagram1](https://github.com/Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-ONE/assets/108426517/b56293f8-f11e-4745-80eb-edb06a1f4eb1)

-  ### This part of the project is the Continous Deployment part.
+  ### :bookmark: This part of the project is the Continous Deployment part.